-Four Prominent People from Saint Kitts and Nevis
+Four Prominent Firsts from Saint Kitts and Nevis

 Alexander Hamilton, first United States Secretary of the Treasury was born in Charlestown, Nevis.
 In 1750 his mother Rachel Faucette Buck, a French woman, left her unhappy marriage in St. Croix, US Virgin Islands and traveled to St. Kitts.
 There, she met James Hamilton and moved with him to Nevis, her birthplace.